 - Egg Whites: Egg yolks are wonderful for moisture, but they’re heavy and weigh down cakes.
-To keep the coconut cake light and fluffy, use only egg whites.
+We use whole eggs in my coconut Easter cake which is much more dense, like a pound cake.
+To keep this coconut cake light and fluffy, use only egg whites.
 We’ll add the moisture back in with sour cream.

 - Sour Cream: The moist maker!
 This cake melts in your mouth.

 - Coconut Extract: I tested this recipe with and without coconut extract.
 We loved it both ways, but coconut extract is necessary for best coconut flavor.
 It’s in the baking aisle near the vanilla extract.

 - Canned Coconut Milk: Canned coconut milk is a cooking ingredient, not a beverage.
 It’s creamier and thicker than regular milk and usually found near the Thai food products.
 Do not use the refrigerated coconut milk beverage that comes in a carton, because the two are very different.